🌟

 Digital Forensics

 Hello, blue teamers.
-In this blog entry, join me as I attempt to conquer the Suspicious USB Stick challenge, hosted on Security Blue Team Labs Online.
+In this blog entry, join me as I attempt to conquer the , hosted on .
 This is a retired challenge and falls under the Digital Forensics domain.
 It was pretty fun to investigate!

 One of our clients informed us they recently suffered an employee data breach.
 As a startup company, they had a constrained budget allocated for security and employee training.
 I visited them and spoke with the relevant stakeholders.
 I also collected some suspicious emails and a USB drive an employee found on their premises.
 While I am analyzing the suspicious emails, can you check the contents on the USB drive?